Wellness, refined by experience

 I went on to earn my Doctor of Occupational Therapy at the University of St. Augustine for Health Sciences, graduating Magna Cum Laude and as a member of Pi Theta Epsilon, the occupational therapy honor society.
 I then became the founding occupational therapist at Mirabella at ASU, the world's first university-based senior living high-rise, where I built the OT program from the ground up for a community redefining what luxury aging in place could look like.

 I founded Urban Aging because I believe New Yorkers deserve occupational therapy that actually meets them where they live.
-Not a generic program — a practice built specifically for the complexity, pace, and demands of life in this city.
+Not a generic program.
+A practice built specifically for the complexity, pace, and demands of life in this city.

 What I Offer